victorbiga/engineering-management/README.md

 * [44 engineering management lessons](http://www.defmacro.org/2014/10/03/engman.html) from the cofounder of RethinkDB.
 Very high-level, a pretty good summary.
 * [21 management things I learned at Imgur](https://medium.com/@gerstenzang/21-management-things-i-learned-at-imgur-7abb72bdf8bf)
 * [The Rands Test](http://randsinrepose.com/archives/the-rands-test/), Rands in Repose.
 The equivalent of [The Joel Test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/) for management.
+  * Do you have a 1:1?
+  * Do you have a team meeting?
+  * Do you have status reports?
+  * Can you say No to your boss?
+  * Can you explain the strategy of the company to a stranger?
+  * Can you explain the current state of business?
+  * Does the guy/gal in charge regularly stand up in front of everyone and tell you what he/she is thinking?
+Are you buying it?
+  * Do you know what you want to do next?
+Does your boss?
+  * Do you have time to be strategic?
+  * Are you actively killing the Grapevine?
 * [What are the signs that you have a great manager?](https://news.ycombinator.com/item?id=20230133) : great discussion on Hacker News
   * A great manager is at the service of their team.
   * You don't really notice a great manager.